bogdan-dob/quote-of-the-day/README.md

 Receive daily texts with inspirational quotes to start off the morning.

-A small project getting to explore Python/
+A small project getting to explore Python.